Products, Services, and Data

 CIM 2040 2.0 will focus on four transportation system components, and how they integrate to comprise a complete transportation system:

-In 2015 and 2016, work will focus on each of the components individually – gathering data, creating snapshots of what each looks like today, and developing a vision of what each could look like in the future, along with necessary steps to get us there.
+In 2015 and 2016, work focused on each of the four components individually – gathering data, creating snapshots of what each looks like today, and developing a vision of what each could look like in the future, along with necessary steps to get us there.

 Public Involvement Plan